-- › carrying out background searches and database screening; and - › communicating with existing or previous providers of professional accountancy, banking, and legal services to the customer.
+- › [carrying out background searches and database screening and](#) - › [communicating with existing or previous providers of professional accountancy, banking and legal services to the customer.](#)

-3.3.3 Source of funds - Stage 1.4
+3.3.3 Source of Funds - Stage 1.4

-51. The ability to follow the audit trail for criminal funds and transactions flowing through the professional and financial sector is a vital law enforcement tool in money laundering, the financing of terrorism, and the financing of proliferation investigations.
+42. The ability to follow the audit trail for criminal funds and transactions flowing through the [professional and](#) financial sector is a vital law enforcement tool in money laundering and [the financing of terrorism](#) investigations.
 Understanding the source of funds and, in higher risk relationships, the customer's source of wealth is also an important aspect of CDD.

-52. Source of funds is defined in the Glossary of this Handbook.
-Information concerning the geographical sphere of the activities generating the source of funds may also be relevant.
+43. Source of funds is [defined in the Glossary above](#).
+Information concerning the geographical sphere of the activities [generating the source of funds](#) may also be relevant.

-53. Supervised persons should monitor whether funds received from customers are from credible sources.
-If funding is from a source other than a customer, a supervised person may need to make further enquiries.
-If it is decided to accept funds from a third party, perhaps because time is short, supervised persons should ask how and why the third party is helping with the funding.
+44. [Supervised persons](#) should monitor whether funds received from customers are from credible sources.
+If funding is from a source other than a customer, a [supervised person](#) may need to make further enquiries.
+If it is decided to accept funds from a third party, perhaps because time is short, [supervised persons](#) should ask how and why the third party is helping with the funding.

-54. In some circumstances, cleared funds will be essential for transactions and customers may want to provide cash to meet a deadline.
-Supervised persons should assess the risk in these cases and ask more questions if necessary.
+45. [In some circumstances, cleared funds will be essential for transactions and customers may want to provide cash to meet a deadline.
+Supervised persons should assess the risk in these cases and ask more questions if necessary.](#)

-55. The Money Laundering Order and the AML/CFT/CPF Handbook stipulate record-keeping requirements for transaction records.
-These require information concerning the remittance of funds to be recorded (e.g., the name of the bank and the name and account number of the account from which the funds were remitted).
-This remittance information is the source of transfer and not to be confused with source of funds information.
+46. The Money Laundering Order and the AML/CFT Handbook stipulate record-keeping requirements for transaction records.
+[These](#) require information concerning the remittance of funds to be recorded (e.g. the name of the bank and the name and account number of the account from which the funds were remitted).
+This [remittance information is the source of transfer and](#) not to be confused with source of funds [information](#).

-56. Source of wealth is defined in the Glossary of this Handbook.
+47. [Source of wealth](#) is [defined in the Glossary above](#).
 It should also be reiterated that source of wealth is distinct from source of funds.
 Information concerning the geographical sphere of the activities that have generated a customer's wealth may also be relevant.

-57. In finding out a customer's source of wealth it may not be necessary to determine the monetary value of their net worth.
+48. In finding out a [customer's](#) source of wealth it [may](#) not be necessary to determine the monetary value of [their](#) net worth.